Parsa-Sedigh/microservice-grider/pamphlets/section-4.md

 ## 94-034 Hosts File Tweak:
 We just wrote our first ingress config file.
 But what is `hosts: posts.com` there?
-When we make use of k8s, we can absolutely just hose one single app at one single domain.
+When we make use of k8s, we can absolutely just host one single app at one single domain.
 But with k8s, we can host a ton of infrastructure.
 We're not necessarily limited to just hosting one singular app.
 **Important:** So we could host many different apps at many different domains inside of a single k8s cluster.
 Look at 94-034-1.
 We could have some app tied to my-app.com, another totally different app at post-tracker.com .